EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Betancourt.
 Divergence threshold.
 Should we increase it?

+Betancourt.
+Average acceptance probability calculation.
+Can I change it?

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._